wp-plugins/wordpress-popup/readme.txt

 == Changelog ==

+= 4.7.0.9 =
+We added a lot of PRO features to the free version:
+* Free version can activate up to 3 PopUps at the same time!
+* Free version can now use the custom CSS editor for PopUps!
+* Free version now suppors PopUp Animations!
+* Free version can use all Form Submit actions!
+* Free version unlocked the Color options for PopUps!
+* Small code improvements to avoid PHP notices

 = 4.7.0.7 =
 * Add a link target option for CTA Button (use _blank to open CTA in new tab)
 * Add JS hook 'popup-submit-process' to allow manual updating of popup contents after form submit